 Suggest services that you love.

-I LOVE my blog because it is one of my favorite hobbies.
 Every step of my debt free journey is documented throughout this year which will be cool to look back on.
 I have been so blessed with the fun things that come with a blog, like talking with other bloggers, spending hours on Pinterest and editing photos.
 I always suggest Siteground as a hosting site because their customer service is so helpful and they almost always have prices slashed so it is super cheap to get started!
 Check out this tutorial on how to get your very own blog started!

 I also absolutely LOVE Tailwind.
 Tailwind is a great site that allows you to schedule your Pinterest Pins for high traffic times.
 Since I have been working two jobs for the last 4 months, I have LOVED Tailwind.
 There are some questions to whether it creates the same traffic as manually pinning, but I figure that it is better than not pinning at all.
 Sign up with this link to get a free month of Tailwind and give it a try for yourself!
 It has seriously made my life a million times easier.